-If you’re working in Luxembourg, this guide on labour law explains your rights regarding working time and holiday leave in Luxembourg.
+If you’re working in Luxembourg, this guide on labor law explains your rights regarding working time and holiday leave in Luxembourg.

 Working time in Luxembourg

 The law provides for a working time of 40 hours per week and eight hours per day.
 Time spent traveling to or from work is not included.
 The working day may not exceed 10 hours.
 In certain exceptional cases (serious accident or unexpected arrival of urgent work) working hours can be open-ended, or limited to a continuous shift of 12 hours.
 An employee can work up to 48 hours per week.

 In cases in which the legal daily working hours are exceeded, the weekly average of 40 hours may not be exceeded over a consecutive four-week period.
 This is especially the case if the collective agreement envisages a longer reference period.
 Collective agreements can stipulate shorter working days than those that are laid down by law.

 Workers should enjoy a rest period of at least 11 consecutive hours in each 24-hour period.
 All workers should, in the course of a week, have a minimum rest period of 44 consecutive hours.
 If they do not, then they must be granted an extra six days of supplementary leave a year under certain conditions.

 Sunday work is forbidden apart from in certain sectors of activity or when authorised by the Inspection du Travail et des Mines (Labour and Mines Inspectorate), e.g., managerial jobs, trading in tourist regions, urgent work etc. Working on a Sunday entitles the employee to a pay increase of 70%.
 Employees may be compensated for each hour worked on a Sunday with additional free time in lieu of the wage supplement.